Table of Contents

-Without the walls of Jerusalem, it would be much like any other city in appearance.
-Without them, so much of the history could have been lost—as well as the realization you experience when you walk the streets: that Jesus Himself walked past those walls, touching many of the places that stand today.
+Without the golden walls of Jerusalem, it would be much like any other city in appearance.
+Without them, so much of the history could have been lost—including the realization that Jesus Himself walked past those walls, touching many of the places that stand today.

 “Many people shall come and say, ‘Come, and let us go up to the mountain of the Lord, to the house of the God of Jacob; He will teach us His ways, and we shall walk in His paths.’
-For out of Zion shall go forth the law, and the word of the Lord from Jerusalem.”—Isaiah 2:3
+For out of Zion shall go forth the law, and the word of the Lord from Jerusalem.”

 Israel and Its Importance to Us Today

 While not all of us have the opportunity to travel to Jerusalem, it remains the city to which all Believers are connected.
 For our biblical roots lie not only in our Jewish brothers and sisters, but in the land of Israel itself.
 After all, not only did Jesus—a Jew—live and teach in that land, but it is from Jerusalem that Jesus will reign on earth!

 Today, even if we are separated from the Promised Land by miles and oceans, we are still connected to that land through God’s Word, through artifacts such as Jerusalem’s walls, through knowing that Jesus will reign there, and through the promises of God Himself that speak of restoring not only Jerusalem, but all of Israel!